nv78/BreakThroughAI/README.md

 **JPMChase-Meme-Stocks** is a project with JP Morgan Chase on correlating sentiment analysis from social media to Stock Prices.

-**amazon-reviews-sentiment-analysis** is a project with Verizon on using NLP to understand sentiments of Amazon Reviews.
+**Verizon** is a project with Verizon on using NLP to understand sentiments of Amazon Reviews.

 **Capital-One-QnA** is a project with Capital One using text summarization and QnA models to dissect really long documents.